-The Arthur Howland Papers comprise 13 boxes including one half-size box.
+The Arthur Howland Papers comprise 15 boxes including one half-size box.
 They are arranged in seven major categories: biographical, correspondence, professional organizations, course-related materials, consulting, research files, and publications.
 Course related materials and research files form the bulk of the collection.
 These two categories reflect Howland's major interests throughout his career.
 Howland's original arrangement of his papers was largely retained.

-The first folder of this series contains biographical materials spanning from 1930 through 1978.
-Included in this material are vitae and newspaper clippings arranged chronologically that illuminate Howland's professional life.
+The first folder of this series contains biographical materials spanning 1930 to 1978.
+Included in this material are curricula vitae and newspaper clippings arranged chronologically that illuminate Howland's professional life.
 The second folder contains Howland's journal from 1936 through 1947.
 In this journal are personnel and supply lists for the U.S. Geological Survey of the Bureau of the Mines; lists of income Howland earned during 1942-1943 from his work with U.S. Geological Survey; a daily log for 1941 through 1943 summers at Stillwater, Montana; and travel routes for 1936 through 1947 to Colorado, Wyoming, Montana, Pennsylvania, and other places.

 Following Howland's general correspondence, there are six folders of correspondence relating to specific matters.
 The first contains correspondence pertaining to the Teachers Insurance and Annuity Association.
 The second contains materials about Howland's work with the Geological Education Orientation Study project that studied the quality of undergraduate education in geology at various colleges in the United States.
 The third folder includes correspondence and related material concerning Northwestern Mineral Collection (1965 through 1978), and Howland's role as curator of the Collection.
 In 1968 Howland wrote a grant proposal for the National Science Foundation to support a program of advanced teaching and research in quantitative methods used in the study of geology and analysis of geological problems.
 The proposal and pertinent correspondence is filed in the National Science Foundation Grant Proposal folder.
 The last of subject correspondence includes Howland's letters of recommendations from 1969 through 1978 for students and colleagues.